WLS-SD/YT-Video-2-M4a/README.md

 # Note :~ Currently This Tool Only Works on TermuX ,, it Will Take Some Time To Make it Well Executable on Linux System... i will make this to run in LinuX As Soon As Possible...

+### This TooL Depends On Python & Youtube-DL TooL.

+# Dependencies :~
+1. Python
+2. Youtube-DL
+3. Bash SheLL { Or Any Linux Shell (LinuX Like Environment) }

 # Connect with me: